Improving Adversarial Robustness via Joint Classification and Multiple Explicit Detection Classes: Introduction

-To verify robustness of a given network against \textit{any} attack in a reasonable set of permissible attacks (e.g. $\ell_p$-norm ball around the given input data), one needs to solve a hard non-convex optimization problem (see, e.g., Problem~\eqref{eq: verification_original_problem} in this paper).
+To verify the robustness of a given network against \textit{any} attack in a reasonable set of permissible attacks (e.g. $\ell_p$-norm ball around the given input data), one needs to solve a hard non-convex optimization problem (see, e.g., Problem~\eqref{eq: verification_original_problem} in this paper).
 Consequently, exact verifiers, such as the ones developed in~\citep{tjeng2017evaluating, xiao2018training}, are not scalable to large networks.
 To develop scalable verifiers, the community turn to ``inexact" verifiers which can only verify a subset of perturbations to the input data that the network can defend against successfully.
-These verifiers typically rely on tractable lower-bounds for the verification optimization problem. \citet{gowal2018effectiveness} finds such a lower-bound by \textit{interval bound propagation (IBP)} which is essentially an efficient convex relaxation of the constraint sets in the verification problem.
-Despite its simplicity, this approach demonstrates a relatively superior performance compared to prior works.
-IBP-CROWN~\citep{zhang2019towards} combines IBP with a novel linear relaxations to have a tighter approximation compared to standalone IBP. $\beta$-Crown~\citep{wang2021beta} utilizes a branch-and-bound technique combined with the linear bounds proposed by IBP-CROWN to further tighten the relaxation gap.
+These verifiers typically rely on tractable lower bounds for the verification optimization problem. \citet{gowal2018effectiveness} finds such a lower-bound by \textit{interval bound propagation (IBP)}, which is essentially an efficient convex relaxation of the constraint sets in the verification problem.
+Despite its simplicity, this approach demonstrates relatively superior performance compared to prior works.

+IBP-CROWN~\citep{zhang2019towards} combines IBP with novel linear relaxations to have a tighter approximation than standalone IBP. $\beta$-Crown~\citep{wang2021beta} utilizes a branch-and-bound technique combined with the linear bounds in IBP-CROWN to tighten the relaxation gap further.
 While $\beta$-Crown demonstrates a tremendous performance gain over other verifiers such as~\citet{zhang2019towards, fazlyab2019efficient, lu2019neural}, it cannot be used as a tool in large-scale training procedures due to its computationally expensive branch-and-bound search.
-One can adopt a \textbf{composition} of certified architectures to enhance the performance of the obtained model on both natural and adversarial accuracies~\citep{muller2021certify, horvath2022robust}.
+One can adopt a composition of certified architectures to enhance the performance of the obtained model on both natural and adversarial accuracy~\citep{muller2021certify, horvath2022robust}.